typescript-eslint/typescript-eslint/packages/website/blog/2023-08-02-parser-options-project-true.md

 For each file, `@typescript-eslint/parser` will check that file's directory, then the parent directory, and so on - until a `tsconfig.json` file is found.

 :::tip
-We recommend specifying [`tsconfigRootDir`](http://localhost:3000/packages/parser#tsconfigrootdir) in ESLint configs with a value set to the project's root directory (most commonly, `__dirname`).
+We recommend setting the [`tsconfigRootDir`](/packages/parser#tsconfigrootdir) ESLint config to the project's root directory (most commonly, `__dirname`).
 That way, if you accidentally delete or rename the root `tsconfig.json` file, `@typescript-eslint/parser` won't search parent directories for higher `tsconfig.json` files.
 :::

 ### Why Try `true`

 If your project uses typed linting and manually specifies `tsconfig.json` files, we'd highly recommend trying out `parserOptions.project: true`.
-We've seen it reduce lines of codes of ESLint configurations in many projects that have switched to it.
+We've seen it reduce lines of code in ESLint configurations in many early adopters.
-It's even occasionally even reduced time spent on typed linting by helping projects use a simpler set of TSConfigs. 🚀
+Sometimes, it even reduces time spent on typed linting by helping projects use a simpler set of TSConfigs. 🚀

 In the long term, we're hoping to further improve the configuration and performance for typed linting (see _[Project Services](#project-services)_ below).
 Simplifying your configuration now will make it easier to onboard to our new options when they're available.

 ### How It Works

-When `@typescript-eslint/parser` is configured to generate type information, it attaches a backing TypeScript "Program" for to file it parses.
+When `@typescript-eslint/parser` is configured to generate type information, it attaches a backing TypeScript "Program" for each file it parses.
 Those Programs provide type checking APIs used by lint rules.
-Each TSConfig file on disk is generally used to create exactly one Program, so files that refer to the same TSConfig file will reuse the same Program.
+Each TSConfig file on disk is generally used to create exactly one Program, and files included by the same TSConfig file will reuse the same Program.

 Depending on how the ESLint config's `parserOptions.project` was specified, determining _which_ TSConfig file to use for each file can be different:

-- For a single string (e.g. `"tsconfig.json"`), then only one Program will be created, and all linted files will reuse it.
+- For a single path (e.g. `"tsconfig.json"`), only one Program will be created, and all linted files will reuse it.
-- For globs and/or arrays (e.g. `"./packages/*/tsconfig.json"`), then each linted file will reuse a Program based on the _first_ matched TSConfig file.
+- For globs and/or arrays (e.g. `"./packages/*/tsconfig.json"`), each linted file will use the Program created by the _first_ matched TSConfig file.

 For `true`, each linted file will first try the `tsconfig.json` in its directory, then its parent directory, and so on until one is found on disk or the directory root (`parserOptions.tsconfigRootDir`) is reached.